5 min read

 So let’s all take some responsibility for making well-informed decisions that have the least amount of fallout possible.
 We won’t always get it right, but by thinking through all the possible ramifications in our decision making, hopefully we get it right more often than we get it wrong!

-I’d love to hear your thoughts on this.
-Scroll further down to add them.
+I’d love to hear your thoughts on this on the comments section below.